AkhilPadma/Network_threat_analysis/README.md

 A network threat can lead to:

-Unauthorized access to sensitive information

-Disruption of services (DoS/DDoS attacks)

-Propagation of malware or ransomware
+1.Unauthorized access to sensitive information 2.Disruption of services (DoS/DDoS attacks) 3.Propagation of malware or ransomware

-Exfiltration or corruption of data
+4.Exfiltration or corruption of data

-Understanding and detecting these threats is critical to protecting modern IT infrastructures.
+So understanding and detecting these threats is critical to protecting modern IT infrastructures.

+**Common Types of Network Threats (Explained Simply)**

+1. Intrusion : This basically refers to unauthorized attempts to access or control a system.
+These may be deliberate (e.g., hacking attempts) or opportunistic (scanning for vulnerabilities).
+2. Malware Communication : Malware communicates with command-and-control (C&C) servers to receive instructions or exfiltrate data.
+3. Traffic Spikes : These occur when a device suddenly sends or receives a large amount of data in a short time.
+This could be normal (e.g., video streaming) or suspicious (e.g., data exfiltration, botnet activity).
+4. Rare Port Access / Uncommon Activity : Attackers often use ports that are not typically monitored or known to hide their activities.